j-d-carmichael/quilk/README.md

 ### Example quilk file
 ```
 module.exports = {
+  // The modules this quilk file should run
   modules: [
     {
       name: '(custom project specific module) Preapre the js config files based on the .env file',